CZ-NIC/knot-resolver/doc/deployment-no-systemd.rst

 .. _usage-without-systemd:

 *****************************************
-Usage without systemd and without systemd
+Usage without systemd and without manager
 *****************************************

 .. tip:: Our upstream packages use systemd integration, which is the recommended